Tunchi52/alx-low_level_programming/0x02-functions_nested_loops/README.md

 # 1-alphabet.c: This function prints the alphabet in lower case followed by a new line.
 # 2-print_alphabet_x10.c: This function prints 10 times the alphabet followed by a new line.
 # #-islower.c: A function that checks for lowercase character.
+# 4-isalpha.c: A function that checks for alphabetic character.